-

 Jian-Ping HU 胡建平

 This essay is scripted in Chinese.
-The part of the essay concern HU JianPing is marked out by a square made by marker.
+The section of the essay concerns HU JianPing has been marked out by a square of marker.
+The article was published in Art Current in 1993 (volume 2).
 (Jerry Wu'23).

 -